RonenTGreat/100-days-of-code/log.md

 ### Day 63: December 27 2021

 **Today's Progress**: Focused on JavaScript today, adding functionality to the interface.
 Using TheMealBD api to fetch random meals and adding it into a favorite section.

+### Day 64: December 28 2021

+**Today's Progress**: Focused on adding and removing meals from the favourtie section.
+Also added a colour gradient to improve the layout.